magento/catalog-storefront/app/code/Magento/CatalogMessageBroker/README.md

 # Overview

-Magento_CatalogExport is responsible for providing API to expose catalog data for storefront.
+Magento_CatalogMessageBroker is responsible for synchronizing catalog data from back office API to catalog storefront.